Content Creators

 Get an entity by name #

-When using the Decentraland Editor and adding entities via the drag-and-drop inspector, each entity has a unique name.
+When adding entities via drag-and-drop in the Scene Editor , each entity has a unique name.
 Use the engine.getEntityOrNullByName() function to reference one of these entities from your code.
-Pass the entity’s name as a string, as written on the inspector’s UI, in the tree view on the left.
+Pass the entity’s name as a string, as written on the Scene Editor’s UI, in the tree view on the left.

 function main() {